AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-timesheets-cannot-enter-time-on-timesheet.md

 ---
-title: "Timesheets: Cannot enter time on timesheet"
+title: 'Timesheets: Cannot enter time on timesheet'
-description: "When a user attempts to add time to a timesheet, they see that the hour boxes in any Project time or Task Tiem rows are grayed out, and they cannot enter time into these boxes.
-They can enter time only in the General Time area."
+description: When a user attempts to add time to a timesheet, they see that the hour boxes in any Project time or Task Tiem rows are grayed out, and they cannot enter time into these boxes.
+They can enter time only in the General Time area.
 hidefromtoc: yes
+exl-id: 52adc74d-600d-4664-a524-2dca6615b5d9
 ---
 # Timesheets: Cannot enter time on timesheet

 >[!NOTE]